ramiro-uziel/gnome-airpods-battery-status/README.md

 # AirPods Battery Status for GNOME 45

-> [!WARNING]
-> This fork is my attempt to port this extension to Gnome Shell 45.
-I also added some tweaks.
-Keep in mind I have not made anything with GNOME's JavaScript implementation before this.
-It kind of works but it isn't consistent (because of the python script mostly).
-If you know proper GJS feel free to look at it, laugh, and then help please.
->
+> [!CAUTION]
-> Also take a look at the python script.
-I haven't edited much except just renaming the model output for the JSON parsing in the extension.
-Sometimes it doesn't recognize the device and outputs wrong data.
-I had to add a lot of workarounds in the extension so it didn't feel as broken.
+> 1. The borrowed python script is currently very unreliable and unstable (Outputs wrong battey values, has a Bluez related system crash).
 A better python/bluetooth implementation is needed.
+> 2. I'm not very experienced with GJS.
+If you know proper GJS feel free to contribute.
+The extension is not tested extensively.
 ---

 A GNOME Shell Extension to display the battery levels of your AirPods in the top bar.